zdenda-online/dxcrypto/README.md

 DXCrypto: Easy Java Cryptography
 ================================
-Set of simple tools for cryptography (hashing and encryption) built purely on Java SE (no transitive dependencies).
+Simple Java library for cryptography (hashing and encryption) built purely on Java SE (no transitive dependencies).

-I created this library because I was tired of using existing Java API for hashing and encryption algorithms.
+I created this library because I was tired of object initializations of existing Java APIs.
-In most cases, you expect much more simple API, so this is only an abstraction built on existing *java.security* and *javax.crypto* packages.
+In many cases, a lot simplier API is needed.
+This library provides higher abstraction built on existing *java.security* and *javax.crypto* packages.

-If you find any issue or you would like to contribute, feel free to contact me.
+If you find any issue or you would like to contribute, feel free to contact me (contact in POM).

 Maven dependency (will be published to Central soon)
 ----------------

 ```xml
 <dependency>
    <groupId>cz.d1x</groupId>